Best Cyber Monday record player deals 2019

 $149 $119 at Amazon

 The Audio Technica AT-LP60 is not only a fine record player but also has wireless Bluetooth for sending music to speakers or headphones.
-And you can save $30 in the Black Friday sales.View Deal
+And you can save $30 in the Cyber Monday sales.View Deal

 Rega Planar 1 Plus Turntable